mint-philosophy/coding-agents-for-research/README.md

 ## About

-Created by [Seth Lazar](https://twitter.com/sethlazar), philosopher working on AI ethics at [MINT Lab](https://github.com/mint-research).
+Created by [Seth Lazar](https://twitter.com/sethlazar), philosopher working on AI alignment, governance and adaptation at [MINT Lab](https://github.com/mint-research).

 Contributions and improvements welcome.